 3.3 Effect on Weight of Corm per Plant (gm)

-Planting dates significantly influenced the weight of corm per plant with highest mean corm weight was recorded under 5th November planting (Table 2).
+Planting dates significantly influenced the weight of corm per plant, with the highest mean corm weight being recorded under 5th November planting (Table 2).

-The maximum corm weight was recorded in White Prosperity (24.71 g), and the minimum in Nova Lux (20.65 g) when planting on 5th of October.
-But mid-October planting results in highest corm weight of 25.83 g in American Beauty.
-While Big Time Supreme recorded the lowest value (22.05 g).
-Late planting on 5th of November found to be favorable for Nova Lux with a maximum corm weight of 25.15 g, whereas Big Time Supreme again exhibited the minimum corm weight (22.53 g).
+The maximum corm weight was recorded in White Prosperity (24.71 g), and the minimum in Nova Lux (20.65 g) when planting on the 5th of October.
+But mid-October planting results in the highest corm weight of 25.83 g in American Beauty.
+Big Time Supreme recorded the lowest value (22.05 g).
+Late planting on 5th of November was found to be favorable for Nova Lux, with a maximum corm weight of 25.15 g, whereas Big Time Supreme again exhibited the minimum corm weight (22.53 g).
 A remarkable variability was observed among the different cultivars with respect to the weight of the corm.
-With the different planting dates the highest mean corm weight (24.07 g) was recorded under 5th November planting, followed by 20th October planting, while the lowest mean value (23.06 g) was observed under 5th October planting
+With the different planting dates, the highest mean corm weight (24.07 g) was recorded under 5th November planting, followed by 20th October planting, while the lowest mean value (23.06 g) was observed under 5th October planting

-Among different cultivars, American Beauty recorded the maximum mean corm weight (24.99 g), indicating superior growth performance and efficient utilization of available resources. whereas Big Time Supreme exhibited the lowest mean corm weight indicating weaker vegetative growth
+Among different cultivars, American Beauty recorded the maximum mean corm weight (24.99 g), indicating superior growth performance and efficient utilization of available resources. whereas Big Time Supreme exhibited the lowest mean corm weight, indicating weaker vegetative growth

-Increased corm weight under late planting could be due to extended assimilate accumulation period and favorable temperature conditions, which enhanced dry matter translocation to the corms.
+Increased corm weight under late planting could be due to an extended assimilate accumulation period and favorable temperature conditions, which enhanced dry matter translocation to the corms.
 These findings are in close agreement with the results of Ahmad et al. (2011), who also reported a significant influence of planting time and cultivar on corm weight in gladiolus.

-Table:2.
+Table 2.
 Effect of planting date on weight of the corm per plant and number of cormlets per plant of gladiolus cultivars.